-fever, sore throat, painful red blis- eating ice cream or sherbet, drinking ters in the mouth, then on the hands cold beverages, serving foods that or feet, headache, fatigue, loss of are soft and rinsing the mouth with
+Some of the symptoms include a ing on a ice pop or ice chips, eating fever, sore throat, painful red blisters in the mouth, then on the hands or feet, headache, fatigue, loss of soft and rinsing the mouth with appetite and irritability in infants warm water after meals. and toddlers.

-Kids with what is known as "hand coughing and the particles from the blisters being moved around, and in feces.
+Kids with what is known as "hand, coughing and the particles from the blisters being moved around,

 "The illness spreads by personto-person contact with nose and throat discharges, saliva, fluid from blisters, or the stool of someone with the infection," a handout says.
-"Hand-foot-and-mouth disease is most common in children in child care settings, where diaper changing and potty training are constant, and little hands often are in and out of the mouth frequently."
+"Hand, foot and mouth disease is most common in children in child care settings, where diaper changing and potty training are constant, and little hands often are in and out of the mouth frequently."